 Now, for broad strokes, expect every Challenger to be more cumbersome to drive than its muscle car competitors.
 Its handling just isn't as good, regardless of the model you choose.
 Now, its ride tends to be more comfortable, but the magnetically controlled suspensions available on the Mustang and Camaro are actually able to best it in that arena as well.

 As such, if your automotive tastes skew toward the handling/mountain-road variety, the Challenger isn't for you.
-If, however, you're more of a high-speed-cruising/road-tripping/shred-the-tires-in-apocalyptic-amounts-of-smoke kinda guy, well, this is definitely the car for you.
-Indeed, the Challenger is the most like an actual muscle car in this regard, akin to a classic Chevrolet Chevelle SS or the original Dodge Challenger.
+If, however, you're more of a high-speed-cruising/road-tripping/shred-the-tires-in-apocalyptic-amounts-of-smoke kinda person, well, this is definitely the car for you.

 Our driving impressions of the latest member of the Challenger family, the Hellcat Redeye Widebody.
 We did not hate it.
 You can also read more about its engineering and design in our Hellcat Redeye First Drive Review.